Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Introduction

-Sampling methods have a long history in statistics, such as, bootstrap \citep{efron1979bootstrap,efron1994introduction}, subsampling \citep{politis1999subsampling}, generalized fiducial inference \citep{Zabell1992,Xie2013,Hannig2016} and repro sampling \citep{wang2020repro}.
-In contrast, instead of directly sampling from the original data, we sample the estimator of the regression covariance matrix, which makes our proposed sampling method computationally efficient; see Remark \ref{rem: computational efficiency}.
+Sampling methods have a long history in statistics, such as bootstrap \citep{efron1979bootstrap,efron1994introduction}, subsampling \citep{politis1999subsampling}, generalized fiducial inference \citep{Zabell1992,xie2013confidence,Hannig2016} and repro sampling \citep{xie2022repro}.
+In contrast, instead of directly sampling from the original data, we resample the estimator of the regression covariance matrix, which makes our proposed sampling method computationally efficient; see Remark \ref{rem: efficiency}.
+Inference in a single high-dimensional linear model was actively investigated in the recent decade \citep{zhang2014confidence,van2014asymptotically,javanmard2014confidence,belloni2014inference,chernozhukov2015valid,farrell2015robust,chernozhukov2018double,cai2015regci,athey2018approximate,zhu2018linear}.
+Inference for maximin effects has the challenge of being a non-standard inference problem, which requires novel methods and theories; see more discussions in Section \ref{sec: maximin challenge}.

-{\bf Paper Organization.} In Section \ref{sec: definition}, we introduce the covariate shift maximin effect and the inference challenges.
-Our proposed method is detailed in Section \ref{sec: method} and the theoretical justification is provided in Section \ref{sec: theory}.
-In Section \ref{sec: ridge-type}, we discuss the stability issue.
-In Sections \ref{sec: sim} and \ref{sec: real data}, we investigate the numerical performance of our proposed method on simulated and genomic data sets, respectively.
-We provide conclusion and discussion in Section \ref{sec: discussion}.